Matthew S. Hallett

 Specializing in independent client representation, HALLETT & Co. provides end to end management of new builds and restoration projects starting at pre-purchase consultation through build to furnishings and art procurement.
 The firm manages all aspects of the physical environment, and strongly believes in the individual and societal impact of thoughtful design.
 Matthew’s work has been featured in Remodeling Magazine, Savannah Magazine, South Magazine, and on Good Morning America.

-A Maine native, Matthew studied architecture and furniture design at the Savannah College of Art and Design (SCAD), is a Board Member of the Savannah Downtown Neighborhood Association and the Savannah Tree Foundation, serves on the Historic Savannah Foundation - Education Committee, and led the Local Host Committee in bringing the Congress for New Urbanism to Savannah in May 2018.
+A Maine native, Matthew studied architecture and furniture design at the Savannah College of Art and Design (SCAD), is a graduate of Leadership Savannah Class of 2018-2019, and is a board member of both the Savannah Downtown Neighborhood Association and the Savannah Tree Foundation.
+He previously served on the Historic Savannah Foundation - Education Committee, and led the Local Host Committee in bringing the Congress for New Urbanism to Savannah in May 2018.